zeke-code/OnigiriBot/README.md

    - Under the “Client Secret” section, you’ll find your bot’s token (press copy).
 Keep this token confidential.
    - Save this token somewhere safe (a .txt file for the moment will do), as you'll need it for your bot's configuration.

-## Step 2: Cloning the Repository and installing dependencies
+## Step 2: Cloning the epository and installing dependencies

 Clone the OnigiriBot repository to your local machine using through the cmd:
 ```sh